Cyle Larin: Mallorca

-On August 3, 2023, Larin was sold to fellow La Liga club RCD Mallorca on a five-year contract for an estimated fee of €8 million.
-In his first season at the club, he scored his first goal on the 16th matchday, though it was the only goal of the game against Sevilla, and his second goal earned a 1–1 draw with Celta Vigo; when he was on two league goals, he had four in the Copa del Rey, including a 120th-minte winner away to Tenerife in the last 16.
+On August 3, 2023, Larin was sold to fellow La Liga club Mallorca on a five-year contract for an estimated fee of €8 million.
+He scored his first goal for the club on December 9, 2023, producing the only goal of the game against Sevilla.
+Of the seven goals Larin scored in his first season at Mallorca, four came in the Copa del Rey, including a 120th-minute winner away to Tenerife in the last 16.
 He played in the final, which the team lost on penalties to Athletic Bilbao.

+In his second year at Mallorca, Larin again scored seven goals, which saw him finish the season as the club's joint top scorer.

 Loan to Feyenoord

 On September 2, 2025, Larin was loaned to Eredivisie side Feyenoord.
+He made 15 appearances, scoring once in the Europa League against Panathinaikos, before the loan was terminated on February 2, 2026.

+Southampton

+On the same day his loan with Feyenoord was terminated, Larin joined EFL Championship club Southampton on loan for the remainder of the 2025–26 season, with an option for him to move permanently in the summer.
+On February 7, he scored on his debut for the club shortly after coming on as a substitute in a 1–0 victory against Watford.
+His loan spell at Southampton was more productive; on May 2, 2026, he scored his ninth goal of the season in a 3–1 victory against Preston North End, his third consecutive match with a goal.

+On June 5, 2026, Larin joined Southampton permanently on a two-year contract which started from June 15.
+On August 29, 2026, he scored a brace in a 5–1 victory against Millwall.
+On September 11, 2026, Larin was named EFL Championship Player of the Month for August after a run of four goals in three games.
+The following day, he scored a brace in a 4–1 victory over Bristol City.

 International career

+Youth career and senior debut

 After Larin's impressive first-year season at the University of Connecticut, Canada national team manager Benito Floro called him in for a senior national training camp in Florida in January 2014 — Larin's first national callup at any level, senior or junior.
 In May 2014, Larin was included in the roster for a senior training camp in Austria and friendly matches against Bulgaria and Moldova on May 23 and 27, respectively.
 Larin was viewed as a potential offensive solution for the team which was experiencing a scoring drought of over 900 minutes and winless streak of 15 games entering the friendlies.
 He made his senior international debut in the match against Bulgaria in Ritzing, coming on as a substitute for Simeon Jackson later in the second half of a 1–1 draw.